An increasing number of patients with breast implants are now undergoing treatment to remove them.

 The En Bloc Technique

-En Bloc Breast Implant Removal is a technique used by Dr Mark Doyle in which the breast implant and its surrounding scar tissue (capsule) is removed in one piece to allow your body recuperation to health.
-By removing the breast capsule and implant together, it reduces the risk of any fluid leaking into your breast tissue, for example if there has been a capsular contraction.
+En Bloc technique is used by Dr Mark Doyle in which the breast implant and its surrounding scar tissue (capsule) is removed in one piece.
+By removing the breast capsule and implant together, it reduces the risk of any fluid leaking into your breast tissue, capsular contraction being an example.

-If this isn’t possible, the implant will first be removed and followed by the capsule.
+If this isn’t possible, the implant will first be removed, followed by the capsule.

 Recovery Time After Breast Implant Removal

-The recovery time after a breast explanation can vary but you can generally expect to return to your usual occupation within one to two weeks and return to your normal exercise routine within a month.
+The recovery time after breast implant removal will vary but you can generally expect to return to your usual occupation within one to two weeks, and return to your normal exercise routine within a month.

 The En Bloc Technique at Gold Coast Plastic Surgery

-The following videos demonstrate Dr. Doyle’s technique of full removal of breast implants with their surrounding capsules.
+The following videos demonstrate Dr. Doyle’s technique for full removal of breast implants with their surrounding capsules.
 This ensures that there is no silicone gel left behind in the body.